Why Is Xcode So Big and How to Reduce Its Size (2023)

 You can easily download Xcode from the App Store.
 But it's hard to tell how much disk space it needs.
 Its size varies by version.

-As listed, the latest 14.1 version is about 7.7GB.
-But that doesn't mean you only need 7.7GB of free space.
+As listed, the latest 15.2 version is about 3.4GB.
+But that doesn't mean you only need 3.4GB of free space.
 As a general rule of thumb, to successfully install Xcode, you should keep at least 40GB of free space.
-If you're one of the developers who need to run 2 or more Xcode on your Mac, the disk space requirements are much larger.
+If you're one of the developers who need to run 2 or more Xcode apps on your Mac, the disk space requirements are much larger.

 Why Is Xcode So Big?

-If you use Xcode a lot, you might notice it getting bigger and bigger.
-That's because Xcode supports 4 different operating systems, each of which supports multiple versions.
+Xcode is so big because it supports four different operating systems, each of which supports multiple versions.
 Whether you're creating a project, running a simulator, connecting an iOS device, or packaging an application, cache files are created on your disk.
 Over time, these files can pile up, leaving you out of space.

 How to Make Xcode Use Less Disk Space